-When it comes to choosing the right grass and installing sod, it is important to also take into consideration where you live and what sort of climate you will be growing the grass in.
-It is good to familiarize yourself with the different grass types so that you can know how to choose the right type of sod for installation.
-Sod University has also published individual articles on different grass varieties such as St. Augustine, Bermudagrass and Centipede This week, Sod University takes the time to discuss everything you need to know about zoysiagrasses.
+When it comes to choosing the right grass and installing sod, it’s important to also take into consideration where you live and what sort of climate you’ll be growing the grass in.
+It’s good to familiarize yourself with the different grass types so that you can know how to choose the right type of sod for installation.
+Sod University has also published individual articles on different grass varieties such as St. Augustine, bermuda grass and centipede.
+This week, Sod University takes the time to discuss everything you need to know about zoysia grasses.

 - Facts About Zoysia

 - Advantages and Disadvantages of a Zoysia Grass Lawn

 - Zoysia Establishment

 Zoysia is a warm season variety native to southeastern and eastern areas of continental Asia such as Japan, Korea and China.
 There are a genus of eight species named after Austrian botanist Karl von Zois, and three of the different species are common in the United States.
 These three types of zoysia grasses are: Zoysia japonica, Zoysia matrella and Zoysia tenuifolia.
 Each of these three zoysia grass types differ by cold tolerance, texture and aggressiveness.
 Zoysia made its first appearance in America when botanist C.V.
 Piper brought it over from Manila.
 However, Zoysia japonica specifically was introduced to the United States in 1895 when it was brought in from the Manchurian Province of China.

 Pictured above from left to right: Zoysia japonica, Zoysia matrella and Zoysia tenuifolia.